 Why a dedicated committee given the ACM policies already in place?

 All ACM SIG events and communications abide by ACM’s policy against discrimination and harassment.
 All SIG publications abide by ACM’s policies on plagiarism, misrepresentation, and falsification; on coercion and abuse in the ACM publications process; and on roles and responsibilities in ACM publishing.
-If a violation of any of these policies occur, ACM urges reporting the incident to the event chair or to ACM leadership, as indicated on those webpages.
-We recognize that reporting to a conference chair or an upper level ACM administrator can be intimidating, especially in the face of an already unpleasant experience.
+If a violation of any of these policies occurs, ACM urges reporting the incident to the event chair or to ACM leadership, as indicated on those web pages.
+We recognize that reporting to a conference chair or an upper-level ACM administrator can be intimidating, especially in the face of an already unpleasant experience.

 The Role of the SIGOPS CARES Commitee